 Employment Drop In Sessions

-Drop in to Percy House on Tuesday mornings from 10.30am to 12.30pm (full address is 796 High Road, Tottenham N17 0DH) to discuss the various employment opportunities available through the Tottenham Hotspur Foundation.
+Drop in to Percy House on Monday and Tuesday mornings from 10.30am to 12.30pm (full address is 796 High Road, Tottenham N17 0DH) to discuss the various employment opportunities available through the Tottenham Hotspur Foundation.

 If you are unemployed or working less than 16 hours per week, not on a full-time college course and aged 16 and above, then you can register with one of our employment advisers to help you overcome any barriers to you progressing into work or learning.